XKNX/xknx/docs/introduction.md

 Asynchronous start of the XKNX object. `xknx.start()` will connect to a KNX/IP device and either build a tunnel or connect through Mulitcast UDP.

+This is a legacy method.
+Consider using an async context manager instead.

 ```python
     await xknx.stop()
 ```

 Asynchronous stop of the XKNX object. `xknx.stop()` will disconnect from Tunnels - which is important bc most of the devices have a limited amount of channels.

+This is a legacy method.
+Consider using an async context manager instead.

 ```
 asyncio.run(main())